Sabine Englert

-Sabine Englert (born 27 November 1981) is a German team handball goalkeeper, who currently plays in Aarhus United and previously for the German national team.
+Sabine Englert (born 27 November 1981) is a German team handball goalkeeper, who currently plays in Aarhus Håndbold and previously for the German national team.

 She has previously played for the Austrian club Hypo Niederösterreich, Bayer Leverkusen in Germany and 13 seasons for Herning-Ikast Håndbold.

 International career

 Englert made her debut on the German team in 2001.
 She received a bronze medal at the 2007 World Championship.

 She competed at the 2008 Summer Olympics in Beijing, where Germany finished 11th.

 Club career

 Englert was Austrian champion with Hypo Niederösterreich in 2008.

+In the 2024-25 season she was relegated with Aarhus Håndbold after finishing last in the regular season.